Ask Experts Questions for FREE Help!

 badams007's Avatar

 Poor ole fella.
-Definately calls for a vet visit since the older dog can go downhill very quickly.
+Definitely calls for a vet visit since the older dog can go downhill very quickly.
 Please keep us informed as to how you make out with him and what the problem turns out to be

 -Beth